Art Academy (video game): Art tools

-Compared to most raster image-editing software, Art Academy has a very limited selection of tools, although they emulate their realistic-counterparts very well.
+Compared to most raster image-editing software, Art Academy has a limited selection of tools, although they emulate their realistic-counterparts well.
 These tools includes three pencil levels (2H, HB, 2B) in point or flat methods, an eraser in edge or flat methods, round and flat paint brush sets available in three sizes each, a color paint palette that comes with a color mixing tray, a water jar, a color wheel reference, primary colors, secondary colors, and as well as black and white colors.
 The color palette is capable of mixing any of the available colors together to produce hundreds of color combinations.
 There is also a grid tool, and a zoom feature.

 The player/art trainee can use the stylus and touch screen to draw and paint, while the top screen is usually reserved for the target art subjects.

 Characters

-The game doesn't have a plot, but it does feature a couple of characters.
-One of these characters is Vince, an art tutor who provides the player/art trainee with step-by-step lessons through each stage, and is most helpful towards novice artists.
+Vince is an art tutor who provides the player/art trainee with step-by-step lessons through each stage, and is most helpful towards novice artists.
 His teaching methods include explaining the drawing and painting techniques, describing how each available art tool should be used, elaborating on methods, styles, and certain art tools technically and historically.
 Sometimes showing off finished examples and comprehensible references, Vince also draws before his students to illustrate how each step in every stage of every lesson is practically done before giving them the chance to try it out themselves.
 Vince's character is inspired by real life artist Vincent van Gogh.
-Vince also got featured as an Assist Trophy in Super Smash Bros.
+Vince appears as an Assist Trophy in Super Smash Bros.
 Ultimate, in which he creates different artworks on the opponents to blind their views of the characters.

-The other character is a dog called Bacon.
-Bacon is Vince's pet and often appears during a loading screen, as he is also visible in the game's animated title card.
+Bacon is Vince's pet dog.
+He often appears during a loading screen, as he is also visible in the game's animated title card.
 Despite being a minor character, Bacon appears as the art subject of the eighth lesson in Lessons mode.